Alexander Hollmann (he/him/his)

 B.A., Ancient Greek, Roman Dutch Private Law, University of Cape Town 1987

 My interests are generally in ancient Greek language and literature and in Greek religion.
 As Vidalakis Professor of Culture, Excellence, and Spirituality in Hellenic Studies I serve as chair of the UW Hellenic Studies program.
 More specifically, I am interested in Greek literary prose, particularly the historian Herodotus: my book, The Master of Signs: Signs and the Interpretation of Signs in Herodotus' Histories, is about how Herodotus presents figures in the Histories interpreting and using signs (e.g. oracles, portents, dreams, riddles, objects) and I have published articles on related aspects in the text.
-Another great interest is religion and magic: I have been working for some time on curse tablets on lead from ancient Antioch in Syria, several of which I have published, and am collaborating with Prof. Robert Daniel of the University of Cologne on a project to publish these and other magical texts in Greek from the Eastern Mediterranean.
+Another great interest is religion and magic: I have been working for some time on curse tablets on lead from ancient Antioch in Syria, several of which I have published, and have recently completed a project with Prof. Robert Daniel of the University of Cologne to publish these and other magical texts in Greek from Caesarea and Syria (Magica Levantina, Brill-Schoeningh 2025).
 I am also interested in issues of continuity between Ancient and Modern Greece.

 Share